-3. Most ATM’s are designed with braille to remove accessibility barriers for VIPs
+3. Most ATM’s are designed with braille to make them more accessible

 According to the Americans with Disabilities Act (ADA), all ATMs should design in a manner accessible to visually impaired people.
 Drive-through ATMs have keyboard buttons infused with braille to promote inclusivity as easy access to services.

 The provision by the Act enables people with disabilities to make independent transactions without help from others.
 The feature in ATMs debunks the misconception that blind or visually impaired individuals can not use technology.